cubiq/ComfyUI_IPAdapter_plus/README.md

 # ComfyUI_IPAdapter_Plus
-ComfyUI reference implementation for [IPAdapter](https://github.com/tencent-ailab/IP-Adapter/tree/6fb9d3554a5c774f41e187e8fdbc7b9a1db8c2e3) models.
+ComfyUI reference implementation for [IPAdapter](https://github.com/tencent-ailab/IP-Adapter/) models.

-The code is mostly taken from the original IPAdapter repository and [laksjdjf's](https://github.com/laksjdjf/IPAdapter-ComfyUI/tree/main) implementation.
-I just made the extension closer to how ComfyUI makes things.
+The difference of this extension and other IPAdapter implementations is that I try to follow as close as possible the ComfyUI way of doing things.
+This should result in faster, more reliable code.

 ## Updates

+**2023/9/15**: Huge code cleanup!
+I streamlined the node structure for a tidier workflow. **IMPORTANT** this is a breaking update, we don't need the dedicated clip vision encoder anymore.
+Please check the new included workflows.
+Also introduced the new `noise` option, see below for details.

 **2023/9/11**: The code has been rewritten to take advantage of the new ComfyUI updates regarding clip vision.
 Expect lower memory usage.